alemart/surgescript/docs/tutorials/tags.md

 }
 ```

-You may also convey emotional states to objects using the following syntax:
+You may also tag objects with emoticons.
+The syntax is as follows:

 ```
 object "Good Day" is "happy", "sunny" :)